About Grief

 In our modern era, we see conflict, destruction, and tragedy more constantly.
 For this reason, a lot of people have learned to completely tune out loss and the emotions associated with trauma.
 When it comes to grieving, many people see it as a brief and temporary feeling and that they are expected to go back to normal life when everyone else has moved on.
 This of course, is not the case for MANY people experiencing a loss, convincing them that they should already have processed the pain.
 Grieving can intensify health problems and cause extra anxiety and feelings of depression, so processing it correctly even improves your health.

-Simply put, grief is what you experience when someone we love or something important to us is lost or changes.
+Simply put, grief is what we experience when someone we love or something important to us is lost or changes.
 Grief is a process and not an event.
-Many things inspire the grief process: The death of a loved one (a process called “bereavement”), a change in or loss of our health (or the health of someone important to us), the end of (or change in) a relationship, a loss of function, the end of, or a significant change in, a role we had, the loss of our home, the loss of our beloved pet…these are just some of the things that inspire the grief process.
-Whatever the type of loss or change that inspires our grief, the experience is often excruciatingly painful.
+Many things inspire the grief process: The death of a loved one (a process called “bereavement”), a change in or loss of our health (or the health of someone important to us), the end of (or change in) a relationship that's been important to us, a loss of function, the end of, or a significant change in, a role we had, the loss of our home, the loss of our beloved pet…these are just some of the things that inspire the grief process.
+Whatever the type of loss or change that inspires our grief, the experience is excruciatingly painful.
 It is not neat and orderly and is often misunderstood by those who think that grief happens in orderly stages.
 In truth, those “stages” are more like emotional, intellectual, and behavioral states we may visit and revisit repeatedly, or skip altogether…and it’s all ok.
+There is no "right" or "wrong" way to grieve.
+It is a process and it is unique to each of us.

 “What makes grief so hard?”

-As we grieve, we often receive messages (some subtle, some not) that tell us we need to be “over” our grief almost as quickly as we began to experience it.
-We often hear from well-intentioned friends, family, or coworkers/employers that we should have some alternate way of feeling or have some perspective about our loss that we don’t have… or that it will help us if we throw ourselves into work or other activities.
+As we grieve, we often receive messages (some subtle, some not) from others telling us we need to "get over” our grief almost as quickly as we began to experience it.
+We often hear from well-intentioned friends, family, or coworkers/employers that we should have some alternate way of feeling or behaving in our grief, that we should have some perspective about our loss that we don’t have, or that it will help us if we throw ourselves into work or other activities.
 (In their defense, they’re likely uncomfortable with our pain and feel helpless because they don’t know what to say or do to support us).
 Still, the result is the same.
 Our grief becomes more than just emotionally painful for us.
 Because of the reactions we get from even well-intentioned others, our grief becomes isolating…and so much harder.

 “What can you do if you’re grieving?"

 No matter how long you have been grieving a loss, have patience with yourself.
 Nobody taught you how to do this, after all.
-Alongside your patience, you’ll need some practical tools toward coping as you heal and a safe, confidential, unhurried space in which you can grieve honestly.
-Without needing to seem “fine” in the way you may feel pressured to seem to the outside world.
+Alongside your patience, you’ll need some practical tools toward coping as you move through your pain and a safe, confidential, unhurried space in which you can grieve honestly.
+Without needing to seem as though you're “fine” simply because that may seem like what others want you to be.

 “Why is getting proper support important?”